Bangladesh reports 19 new Covid cases, no death

-Bangladesh logged 19 fresh Covid-19 cases in 24 hours till Tuesday morning taking the total caseload to 19,52,602.
+Bangladesh reported 19 fresh Covid cases in 24 hours till Thursday morning, which took the total caseload to 19,52,644.

-As per the latest government data, the country’s total fatalities remained unchanged at 29,127 as no death was reported during the period, according to the Directorate General of Health Services (DGHS).
+As per the latest government data, the country’s total fatalities remained unchanged at 29,127 as no one died during the period, according to the Directorate General of Health Services (DGHS), reports UNB.

-The daily positivity rate dropped to 0.38 per cent from Monday’s 0.43 per cent after testing 5,020 samples during the period.
+The daily positivity rate slightly dropped to 0.41 per cent from Wednesday’s 0.47 per cent after testing 4,608 samples during the period.

 Besides, the mortality rate remained unchanged at 1.49 per cent.